Tensor networks and efficient descriptions of classical data: Efficient Description of Quantum Systems and Classical Data

-For one-dimensional systems, it has been proven that the states that satisfy area laws have an efficient matrix product state representation~\cite{Verstraete2006}; states that satisfy area laws with logarithmic corrections can also be described with MPS, although MERA and TT may be more suitable for specific models.
-Furthermore, algorithms based on matrix product states for ground states of 1D gaped Hamiltonians have been proved to be efficient~\cite{vazirani-landau-vidick}.
-For higher-dimensional systems, PEPS and MERA have been proven to have area laws ~\cite{Wolf2008}, making them good candidates to describe ground states of high dimensional gaped local systems.
+Empirical evidence and theoretical proofs demonstrate that tensor network methods can approximate states with desired accuracy when their entanglement scaling matches that of the tensor network.
+For instance, one-dimensional systems with area law entanglement can be efficiently represented by MPS with constant bond dimensions~\cite{Verstraete2006Matrix}.
+States with logarithmic entanglement corrections can also be described with MPS with polynomially growing bond dimensions, though MERA and TTN may be more suitable for certain models.
+Moreover, algorithms based on MPS for ground states of one-dimensional gapped Hamiltonians are known to be efficient~\cite{Landau2015Polynomial}.
+In higher dimensions, PEPS and MERA are proven to follow area laws, making them suitable for representing ground states of gapped local systems~\cite{Wolf2008Area}.

-There are also important classes of states that do not fulfill an area law for entanglement.
-The first being nonequilibrium states where the EE often grows linearly in time $S(t)\propto t$~\cite{Cardi-Calabrese,Vollbrecht2008}, exceeding the available bond dimension at some point, and limiting the TN time evolution to relatively times.